czylabsonasa/edu-related/deikrpcs2025/readme.md

 ### escape-1
 - *BFS* with restrictions
-- the many bfs will get TLE (probably)
+- the many bfs (starting from each free inner locations) will get TLE (probably)
-- we need only one BFS but in a reversed way
+- we need only one BFS but in a reversed way: in the original you can step into a cell containing '<' only from right (with a left step) in the reversed you can step out from a cell containing '<' only to the right. so, by you changing each sign to its reverse, you will see the only direction that can be used to leave the cell.
+Execute this reversed BFS from the border cells at once.
 - [io](escape-1.tgz)
 - [html](escape-1.html)
 <hr>